A Brief History of Acupuncture

 Practically speaking, acupuncture helps alleviate musculoskeletal pain and improve organ and systemic functions.
 It helps to balance the nervous, digestive, immune and endocrine systems, most of which are involved in stress-related and auto-immune conditions.
 Many people describe acupuncture as a deeply relaxing experience.
 This is because acupuncture catalyzes a parasympathetic ("rest and digest") response, prompting the body to release endorphins.
 Particular points also initiate the release of dopamine and serotonin.
 Endorphins, dopamine and serotonin all influence the brain centers, positively effecting our emotional wellbeing and overall health.
 When the Qi, blood and body fluids flow ease-fully, and the organ, nervous and musculoskeletal systems function optimally, essential vital force is free, suffering is reduced, awareness evolves and a person’s overall health and wellbeing shines.

-This is my intention with every treatment at Essence + Acupuncture in Tucson, AZ.
-During each tranquil private session, I combine Acupuncture Chinese Medicine with Dietary Therapy, Tui Na Massage, Intuitive Counseling, Cranial Sacral Therapy, Reiki, and/or custom Flower Essences and Remedies.
+This is my intention with every treatment at Intuitive Health & Healing in Tucson, AZ.
+During each tranquil private session, I combine Acupuncture Chinese Medicine with Dietary Therapy, Tui Na Massage, Intuitive Coaching, Cranial Sacral Therapy, Reiki, and/or custom Remedies as needed.

-An initial session at Essence + Acupuncture includes a compassionate conversation about where you’re at, how I can be of support to you, areas of concern and any health and wellness goals you’d like to set.
+An initial session at Intuitive Health & Healing includes a compassionate conversation about where you’re at, how I can be of support to you, areas of concern and any health and wellness goals you’d like to set.
 If emotions appear, we make space and explore whatever is coming up for you.
 Along with therapeutic conversation, acupuncture and hands-on healing, I offer guided meditation, exercise suggestions, breath and relaxation techniques, any intuitive “hits” that may appear, and, if needed, a custom essence or remedy.

 In peaceful calm, void and emptiness,